Reviews You Can Rely On

 Notable performers include the La Sportiva Spire GTX, which features a Vibram XS Trek outsole and an Impact Brake System positioned on the heel for additional grip and traction while quickly descending technical terrain.
 This rubber also performed exceptionally well in cold, wet conditions, where we've seen other softer rubbers lose traction once the temperatures dropped.
 We'd also like to give a shout-out to the Hoka Anacapa 2 Low GTX but with an asterisk.
 The sole is comprised of two separate rubbers, and in our case, the light purple rubber represented the durable, high-performing Vibram Megagrip rubber, while the lighter soft-sole rubber was very susceptible to durability issues, especially when moving through challenging and rocky terrain.

-hiking shoes womens - burly vibram xs trek gets the done job on all types of terrain.
+hiking shoes womens - the rugged and burly vibram vibram xs trek outsoles of the la...

 Credit: Trish Matheny

 We primarily evaluated traction on steep and unconsolidated dirt trails littered with decomposing granite, in addition to slippery slabs, roots, wet logs and boulders, mud, loose scree, melting snow, and talus fields.
 Above-average traction on dirt is usually achieved through a deep lug pattern that can dig into the ground with every step.
 We found shoes that feature outsoles with “multi-directional” chevron lug patterns that look like zigzags or arrow tips to provide the highest-performing traction.
 This optimal traction allowed us to tackle the steeps without losing confidence in our footwork.
-Notable pairs include the Salomon X Ultra 4 and the Altra LP Alpine, which feature a chevron pattern with a very different feel underfoot.
-Though none of these outsoles are equipped for tons of off-trail terrain, the LP Alpine boasts more flexibility and control thanks to the Duratread rubber and Trailclaw patterning, while the X Ultra 4 offers exceptional grip even on icy terrain without being overly rigid.
+Notable pairs include the Salomon X Ultra 5, the Altra LP 9 Waterproof and the Altra LP Alpine, which feature a chevron pattern with a very different feel underfoot.
+Though none of these outsoles are equipped for tons of off-trail terrain, the LP Alpine boasts more flexibility and control thanks to the Duratread rubber and Trailclaw patterning, while the X Ultra 5 offers exceptional grip even on icy terrain without being overly rigid.
+The LP 9 Waterproof is equipped with a MaxTrac rubbber outsole and a very flexible upper that allows the shoe to provide excellent traction through maximum surface area.
 The Omni-Grip rubber outsole on the Columbia Crestwood offers a multi-directional lug pattern along with a flexible, sneaker-like upper that grips the best on slippery rocks and boulders.

 hiking shoes womens - the columbia crestwood supplies an omni-grip rubber outsole that...